MicrosoftEdge/MSEdgeExplainers/highlight/events-explainer.md

   6. Should we fire the pointer event on the Range that was hit, instead of the containing Highlight?
 It seems more developer friendly to create a single event listener on a Highlight than to create one listener per Range in the group.

   7. Should the Highlight be the target of the same pointer event that is delivered to the parent Elements?
+This would enable Highlights to be PointerEvent targets, and could introduce the risk of breaking the expectations of current code as PointerEvents currently only have Nodes as their target.

   ---
   [Related issues](https://github.com/MicrosoftEdge/MSEdgeExplainers/labels/HighlightEvents) | [Open a new issue](https://github.com/MicrosoftEdge/MSEdgeExplainers/issues/new?title=%5BHighlightEvents%5D)